-The contaminant plume in groundwater (gasoline, diesel, and BTEX concentrations above ESL criteria) has a maximum extent within the isoconcentration contours of approximately 160 feet long by 120 feet wide in the December 2007 monitoring event, with a generally north-south longitudinal axis.
+The contaminant plume in groundwater (gasoline, diesel, and BTEX concentrations above ESL criteria) has a maximum extent within the isoconcentration contours of approximately 160 feet long by 120 feet wide in the December 2008 monitoring event, with a generally north-south longitudinal axis.
 The source area is represented by wells MW-1 and MW-5.
 Well MW-1 has shown concentrations of gasoline and benzene remaining high and trending upward in concentration in the past, but decreasing over the past year.
-MW-5 data are limited, as that well has not contained enough water for sampling since March 2007.
+Well MW-5, which had not been sampled due to low groundwater since March 2007, showed a dramatic increase in overall contaminant concentrations during this December 2008 event.